Course Policies for English 146 (W 2022)

 Attendance & Course Completion Requirements

 Since there no exams in this course, regular attendance and participation is a must.
 To pass the course students must be in class the majority of the time.
-(Except with permission, students are allowed a maximum of two absences, with the count starting after the first week of classes.)
+(Students are allowed a maximum of two absences without needing to ask for permission in advance, with the count starting after the first week of classes.)

-All solo assignments and a team project must be completed to pass the course.
+All assignments must be completed to pass the course.

 Solo Assignments & Participation Grade (60% of final grade)